Pinafore/cl1-hw/transformer_ft/README.md

 Coding (30 points):

 1. Understand how the code is grabbing a model and data from huggingface
 2. Turn one of the columns from the dataset into a label and limit how much data you read in.  *You should really implement this first, as otherwise your debugging process will be really slow.
-Please take this advice from me, who wrote the solution much more slowly as a result because I
+Please take this advice from me, who wrote the solution much more slowly as a result because I thought: "It's just reading in some data; I can't screw that up, right?
+Save yourself an hour and implement that limit keyword argument first thing.*
 3. Finetune a classifier on that prediction task
 3. Modify the _sg update_ function to perform non-regularized updates.